silviamaggi/smd-com/_posts/2021-09-16-brand-new-website.md

 {% include pattern-figure-featured.html image="/assets/images/feat-brand-new-website.jpg" caption="New website, new branding" alt="Silvia Maggi Design new website" width="1200" height="500" %}

-<a href="https://minutestomidnight.co.uk" target="_blank" rel="noopener" title="Go to Simone's website">Simone</a> and I built my new website from scratch using **Jekyll** — a static site generator — and <a href="/colophon/" title="Read more about the technology used on my website">several other tools</a>. *I now have complete control over the code*.
+<a href="https://minutestomidnight.co.uk" title="Go to Simone's website">Simone</a> and I built my new website from scratch using **Jekyll** — a static site generator — and <a href="/colophon/" title="Read more about the technology used on my website">several other tools</a>. *I now have complete control over the code*.
 It felt natural to refresh logo and styling as well, like it often happens during a home restoration.
 I made some important changes, too.
 Let me show you around.

 ## Lock, stock, and barrel